tamarin-prover/tamarin-prover/src/003_example.md

 This protocol is a artificially simple and satisfies only very weak security guarantees.
 We will use it to illustrate the general Tamarin workflow by proving that, from the client's perspective, the freshly generated key is secret provided that the server is uncompromised.
+In our model, the adversary is a Dolev-Yao intruder that controls the network and can delete, inject, modify and intercept messages on the network.

 The protocol's Tamarin model and its security properties are given in the file [FirstExample.spthy](../code/FirstExample.spthy) (`.spthy` stands for